berryamin/Python/Python-3/Doc/library/pyexpat.rst

       except ExpatError as err:
           print("Error:", errors.messages[err.code])

-   The :mod:`errors` module also provides error message constants and a dictionary :data:`~errors.codes` mapping these messages back to the error codes, see below.
+   The :mod:`~xml.parsers.expat.errors` module also provides error message constants and a dictionary :data:`~xml.parsers.expat.errors.codes` mapping these messages back to the error codes, see below.

 .. attribute:: ExpatError.lineno